 5. As space comes available on the vegetable plot, or if you have some spare containers fill these areas up with further sowings of summer salads like Rocket, Lettuce, Radish, Beetroot, and mixed salad leaves.

 6. Make a sowing of Carrot Eskimo this month under Enviromesh and these will be ready to pull as finger carrots for your Christmas lunch.

 7. This month the soft fruit bushes will be producing a bumper crop of fruit, so it is important to erect some protection nets over the bushes, to stop any birds having a feed of your Raspberries and Blackcurrants or your Strawberries before you do.

 8. Tomatoes, Cucumbers and Peppers growing under glass in grow bags and pots need regular watering.
 As soon as the first fruits set on Tomatoes and Peppers these can be fed once a week with a high potash feed.
 As soon as fruits start to appear on Cucumbers, start feeding once a week with a teaspoon of dried blood (a high nitrogen feed) sprinkled around the root, but away from the stem and watered in.

 9. This month is the ideal time to sow another decorative vegetable the Swiss Chard for a late crop of succulent leaves.
 These can be grown in borders, the vegetable plot or in large containers, and their decorative brightly coloured stems will make an attractive feature late in the season.

 10. Keep a close watch out for black fly on broad beans, which if seen can be treated with an insecticide.
 Also keep a close eye on bedding Dahlias and Salvias as black fly also love to take up residence on these plants as well.
-It is always best to keep a close watch over your plants and if these pests are seen, they should be dealt with as soon as possible, otherwise they can quickly take over and make your plants a mess.
+It is always best to keep a close watch over your plants and if these pests are seen, they should be dealt with as soon as possible, otherwise they can quickly take over and make your plants a mess and reduce their performance.